-Any brand can send emails or engage in conventional marketing, but those that want to go the extra mile should ponder ways to add some fun to the marketing experience.
-Gamification is a fantastic way to playfully engage with your audience.
+Any brand can send emails or engage in conventional marketing, but those who want to go the extra mile should ponder ways to add fun to the marketing experience.
+Gamification is a fantastic way to engage with your audience playfully.

-Gamification can take on a variety of forms, such as a scratchcard or “wheel of fortune” mechanism.
-The goal of gamification is to produce joyful marketing interactions, leading to engagement that is more organic-feeling and rewarding.
+Gamification can take various forms, such as a scratchcard or “wheel of fortune” mechanism.
+Gamification aims to produce joyful marketing interactions, leading to a more organic feeling and rewarding engagement.

 This technique provides customers with something that they want.
-It could be a deal or even a free gift.
-It’s certainly worth the effort, given that gamification can lead to 74% higher engagement.
+It could be a deal or even a gift.
+It’s worth the effort because gamification can lead to 74% higher engagement.

-You can gently nudge customers at almost any point during their journey on your website.
-For example, at the top or the bottom of the page of your home page.
+You can gently nudge customers at almost any point during their journey on your website, for example, at the top or bottom of your home page.

-You can also use ‘recommended products’ in category pages, or pursue cross-selling opportunities on individual product pages themselves.
-Either of these options show your customers that you understand what they’re looking for, with accompanying products that can improve or pair well with their primary purchase.
+You can also use ‘recommended products’ in category pages or pursue cross-selling opportunities on individual product pages.
+Both options show your customers that you understand what they’re looking for, with accompanying products that can improve or pair well with their primary purchase.

 One of the best ways to obtain feedback is to dedicate a space solely designed as a listening center.
 This includes specific pages on your website or mentions in your emails for feedback—the raves plus the complaints.
 Even if a complaint is delivered in a sour tone, it is what you need to improve.

-Better yet, tell your customers when you have improved your website or service because of their feedback.
+You can tell your customers when you have improved your website or service because of their feedback.
 Write about it on your blog, spread it on social media, and get the word out about your new improvements.
-Both your customers and potential customers will see not only the fruits of your labor, but understand that you’re willing to adapt to what they want.
+Your potential customers will see the fruits of your labor and understand that you’re willing to adapt to their wants.

 Learn from Others

-Never settle for your current level of customer engagement.
-Always strive to improve—this is where the likes of conferences and summits come into play.
-There will always be places, whether physical or digitally based, that act as gathering spots for company and brand improvement.
+Please don't settle for your current level of customer engagement.
+Always strive to improve—this is where conferences and summits come into play.
+There will always be physical or digitally based places as gathering spots for company and brand improvement.
 Alternatively, bring the learning to you by inviting an industry specialist to speak to your employees.